Field Theory in Condensed Matter Physics

 - understand theoretical paradigms that are central in modern condensed matter physics.

-- understand the physics of Fermi liquids, one-dimensional Luttinger liquids, superfluids and superconductors, quantum Hall liquids and topological insulators.
+- understand the physics of Fermi liquids, one-dimensional Luttinger liquids, superfluids and superconductors, quantum Hall liquids.
 This knowledge provides a solid basis for entering the current research in quantum condensed matter physics.

 No preconditions in addition to the requirements for the Master’s program in Physics.